HorstBaerbel/GBA-image-tools/README.md

 ## TODO

+* Do all processing in RGB, store truecolor as BGR in the end
 * Add builtin -remap and +remap option from ImageMagick
 * Syntax to apply options to single file only?
 * Compress with LZSS directly